IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-5.md

 * a parallel region width change (IBM Streams 4.3 or later)

 The application or a portion of it may be configured to maintain state after a PE restart by the mechanism **consistent region**.
 A **consistent region** is a subgraph where the states of callables become consistent by processing all the tuples at least once within defined points on a stream.
 On a failure, a region is reset to its last successfully persisted state, and source callable of a region can replay any tuples submitted after the restored state.

 ![cr_reset](/streamsx.documentation/images/python/cr_reset.png)

-The consistent region feature requires a configured **checkpoint repository** in the Streams instance and Streams **applications must be submitted in DISTRIBUTED context**.
+The consistent region feature requires a configured [checkpoint repository](https://www.ibm.com/support/knowledgecenter/SSCRJU_5.3/com.ibm.streams.cfg.doc/doc/ibminfospherestreams-configuring-checkpoint-data-store.html) in the Streams instance and Streams applications must be submitted in [DISTRIBUTED](https://streamsxtopology.readthedocs.io/en/stable/streamsx.topology.context.html#streamsx.topology.context.ContextTypes.DISTRIBUTED) context.

 This section will discuss how to create stream processing applications with the consistent region feature: